Max Robert Schafroth

 Max Robert Schafroth (8 February 1923 in Burgdorf, Switzerland – 29 May 1959 in North Queensland, Australia) was a Swiss theoretical physicist who made important contributions to the theory of superconductivity.
 In 1954, he proposed that electron pairing was the physical mechanism responsible for superconductivity.
-Working together with John Markus Blatt and Stuart Thomas Butler at the University of Sydney in the 1950s, Schafroth developed a theory that explained superconductivity as a Bose-Einstein condensation of electron pairs, the idea relevant to high-temperature superconductivity.
+Working together with John Markus Blatt and Stuart Thomas Butler at the University of Sydney in the 1950s, Schafroth developed a theory that explained superconductivity as a Bose-Einstein condensation of electron pairs, an idea relevant to high-temperature superconductivity.

 Early life and education

 Schafroth was born in Burgdorf, Switzerland to Colonel Max F. Schafroth and Lydia Schafroth-Oberholzer.
 He was educated at public schools in Burgdorf and Bern, graduating from the Stadtisches Gymnasium Bern in 1941.
 His tertiary studies were interrupted by a two-year service in the Swiss army.
 In 1948, Schafroth received a Diploma in Mathematics and Physics from the Federal Institute of Technology in Zurich.
 In 1949, he was awarded the title of Doctor of Natural Sciences for his work in theoretical physics under Professor Wolfgang Pauli.

 From 1949 to 1953, Schafroth worked as Pauli's assistant, mainly on Quantum Field Theory and the Theory of Superconductivity.
 In 1953–1954, funded by a two-year overseas grant from the Schweizer Arbeitsgemeinschaft für Mathematik und Physik, Schafroth was a Research Fellow at the University of Liverpool, working with Herbert Fröhlich on superconductivity.